FMOpee/FM-Man/README.md

 Here are some ideas to get you started:
 -->
 #  I’m currently working on ...
-- Creating a dynamic blog website for myself
+- Researching on an Extractive Bangla Text Summarization Tool
+- Creating an Web Extension that would use that tool

 # 🌱 I’m currently learning ...
-- Node and React
+- NestJs, NextJs, NLP
 <!-- 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...